akshatha-s13/forestfire_prediction/datasets/datasets_readme.md

 # Datasets
-# 1.uci
+# 1.uci:
-Source : kaggle
+Source : kaggle<br/>
 This datset was used to train initial svm model and timeseries(vector autoregression and arima) model.

- forestfires.csv
+File name: forestfires.csv

- Attribute Description
+ Attribute Description:

  X: x-axis coordinate (from 1 to 9)<br/>
  Y: y-axis coordinate (from 1 to 9)<br/>